 - Tell your doctor if you get any chest pain following a heart attack.
 The chest pain may be due to angina.
 Angina is a pain in the chest that often comes on when you exercise, such as when walking briskly.
 It is due to narrowing of the coronary arteries.
-See separate leaflet called Angina for more details.
+See the separate leaflet called Angina for more details.

 - Tell your doctor if you get breathless, become more tired than usual, or notice your feet swelling.
 These symptoms may indicate a degree of heart failure (the heart muscle not pumping as well as normal).
 This can often be helped with medication.
-See separate leaflet called Heart Failure for more details.
+See the separate leaflet called Heart Failure for more details.

 - Depression is common after a heart attack, often made worse by unfounded concerns.
 Again, tell your doctor if you think you are depressed.
 Treatment for depression often works well and can improve your quality of life.
-See separate leaflet called Depression for more details.
+See the separate leaflet called Depression for more details.